Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/multiplication-terminal-digits.md

 > <img width="600" height="547" alt="Screenshot 2025-09-16 at 9 13 26 PM" src="https://github.com/user-attachments/assets/4ba170c1-456b-4a6f-b014-2dc972369419" />

 Interesting!
 It almost looks like a flower.
 Because we are working with base-10 multiplication, this heatmap can be thought of as a "cell" which will be tesselated over and over if we choose to expand the range of our map.
-Let's call the plotting function with range of 50, for instance.
+Let's call the plotting function with a range of 50, for instance.

 ```python
 plot_stripped_mult_table(50)